 - The rules regarding guests are set out in the Constitution relating to types of members.

-- A member may only introduce one guest in any one day, except on competition days when no guests are permitted.
+- A member may only introduce one guest in any one day, except on sign-up club competition days when no guests are permitted.

 - If a member introduces a guest, the member must play with his/her guest.

 - A member is responsible for the conduct of his/her guest and for ensuring that the appropriate Green Fee is paid before play commences.